-Quinoa originated in the Andes mountains of South America, is the traditional food of the Inca indigenous people, has various effects such as protein supplements, endocrine regulation, blood sugar-regulating and cholesterol-reducing and so on.
+Quinoa originated in the Andes mountains of South America, is the traditional food of the Inca indigenous people, and has various effects such as protein supplements, endocrine regulation, blood sugar-regulating and cholesterol-reducing and so on.
 Some people think quinoa is a member of the rice family, while it’s actually more similar to buckwheat.
-Quinoa extracts such as quinoa protein and quinoa oil have been widely used in hair and skincare products in recent years.
+Quinoa extracts such as quinoa protein and quinoa oil have been widely used in hair and skin care products in recent years.
 Why?

 Firstly, let’s take a look at quinoa’s protein content.
 Protein is one of the main nutrients needed to treat various health problems.
 According to the types and quantities of amino acids contained in food protein, food protein can be divided into three types: complete protein, semi-complete protein and incomplete protein.
 A complete protein is a kind of high-quality protein, that contains all kinds of essential amino acids with sufficient quantity, and appropriate proportion, quinoa protein can not only maintain human health but also promote growth and development.
 Proteins in milk, eggs, fish and meat are all complete proteins.
 Quinoa’s protein content averages 16 percent (and can be as high as 22 percent), which is unusual for a plant.